McGarrett And Danno Opening Steve's Restaurant In 'Hawaii Five-0' Season 8

 But is it possible that the McDanno restaurant will be a total disaster?
 Peter Lenkov himself is unsure of how things will work out, especially since the partners have a tendency to clash.
 The commitment to their new project could end up being too difficult for McGarrett and Danno.
 Lenkov even teased that the restaurant “may never even happen” in Hawaii Five-0 Season 8.

-Fans will need to wait until September to find out if Steve’s will be a hit but the restaurant is not the only thing to look forward to in Hawaii Five-0 Season 8.
+Fans will need to wait until September to find out if Steve’s will be a hit, but the restaurant is not the only thing to look forward to in Hawaii Five-0 Season 8.
 It was recently been confirmed that the newest addition to Five-0 is a four-legged cutie.
 McGarrett will reportedly adopt a sweet service dog after his owner is tragically killed.
-The canine named Eddie is expected to be a new fan favorite who could rival Alex O’Loughlin and Scott Caan.
+The canine, named Eddie, is expected to be a new fan favorite who could rival Alex O’Loughlin and Scott Caan.

 Hawaii Five-0 is set to premiere on CBS on September 29.